-If you are a student with questions about advising, click here.
+If you are a student with questions about advising, go to the Academic Advising home page.

-If you are a faculty or staff advisor with questions, click here.
+If you are a faculty or staff advisor with questions, go to the Academic Affairs advising page.

-For questions about core curriculum requirements or advising, click here.
+For questions about core curriculum requirements or advising, go to the Academic Affairs core curriculum advising page.

 DARS - Your Tool for Degree Completion

 DARS is an automated process for tracking your progress in completing a bachelor's degree at TWU.
 DARS will help you understand what degree requirements you have fulfilled and what you need to graduate.
-You can find a link to DARS on the TWU mainpage.
+You can find a link to DARS on the TWU home page.

 1. What courses do I have to take to complete my undergraduate degree program?